 Side Note: We did notice a bit of splotching in one area after painting and read from some reviews that some sort of degreaser like TSP or Simple Green is recommended to help prevent this.
-The splotching did go away after a couple days, but if we were to do this again we would probably go that route.
+The splotching did go away after a couple of days, but if we were to do this again we would probably go that route.

-We also vacuumed the dash a couple times afterwards to ensure all dust and debris was removed.
+We also vacuumed the dash a couple of times afterward to ensure all dust and debris was removed.